steveseguin/fair-competition-platform-markets-act/README.md

 1. Compete directly with other entities within its own Market Platform, except in the following situations:
    - **Integral Software and Hardware for Basic Operation:** Software and hardware that are integral to the basic operation of the device, subject to the following conditions:
      - **Limited Scope for Software:** The software must provide only basic functionalities necessary for the operation of the hardware, without advanced features that might compete with third-party apps.
-     - **Basic Hardware Inclusion:** Hardware included with the device must be essential for its immediate functionality (e.g., basic headphones with an MP3 player, a standard stock controller with a gaming console).
+     - **Basic Hardware Inclusion:** Hardware included with the device must be essential for its immediate functionality (e.g., basic headphones with an MP3 player, tires on a car, a standard controller with a gaming console).
 This does not extend to advanced or premium versions of these hardware items that directly compete with third-party products.
      - **No Unfair Promotion:** The controlling entity must not unfairly promote or prioritize their basic software or hardware over third-party alternatives.
      - **Equal Access to System Resources:** Basic software should not have exclusive access to system resources or capabilities that are not equally available to third-party apps.
    - **Absence of Feasible Alternatives:** Situations where no feasible alternative exists.
 This includes: